t-b/inferno/docs/README.md

-[PROTOCOL MULTICLAMP MODES] associates a list of numbers 1-17, which represent the UI buttons moving from left to right in Clampex, to tuples that specify the modes (voltage clamp "VC", current clamp "IC", or current equals zero "IEZ") that the protocol assigned to that button uses.
+[PROTOCOL MULTICLAMP MODES] associates a list of numbers 1-17, which represent the UI buttons moving from left to right in Clampex, to tuples that specify the modes (voltage clamp VC, current clamp IC, or current equals zero IEZ) that the protocol assigned to that button uses.
 The tuple should be the same length as the number of headstages on your rig. __You need to assign your protocols to the UI buttons for Inferno to work properly.__ The buttons in